antiboredom/webdev-2017/week_02/readme.md

 ## Homework

-* Create a simple web page with:
+* Create a simple web page about a topic of your choosing.
+You should include:
 	* Your name
 	* An image
 	* A list